Appointments Booking - Use Case - How to Create a Calendar Booking System in WordPress

 This page is pointed in the plugin Options under the Options tab

-Learn more: Appointments Booking - Appointments - Discussions
+Learn more: Appointment Booking Calendar - Appointments - Discussions

 TIP: Cancelling Appointment